Wimbledon Tennis Tournament and Schedule in 2023

 Wimbledon is famous for its grass courts, the only Grand Slam to play on grass, which are meticulously maintained all year long.
 During the world wars of 1915-1918 and 1940-1945, the tournament was interrupted only twice.

 Wimbledon is described as being ‘quintessentially English’.
 The tournament is famous for the queue where spectators who don’t have a ticket can queue in Wimbledon Park, can camp overnight to see their favorite players.
-Check out more information here Queuing for Tickets – The Championships, Wimbledon – Official Site by IBM
+Check out more information here as it is quite strict on how this happens.
+Queuing for Tickets – The Championships, Wimbledon – Official Site by IBM

 We can help you customize the perfect itinerary for your Wimbledon tournament.
 To help you plan for this incredible tennis event, we’ve provided details of the Wimbledon tennis tournament and the schedule below.